We're going to be talking about, we're going to be talking about Julian Assange.

 I didn't even really play that much of it.

-We'll play the uh the CNN video here.
+We'll play the CNN video here.

-Any sense of responsibility, any sense of guilt.
+Any sense of responsibility, any sense of guilt?

 What are your feelings on the eve of this verdict?

-But first let's contextualize.
+But first, let's contextualize.

-So this was posted when July 29th, 2013.
+July 29th, 2013.

 Okay.

-To be renditioned, declared enemy combatants before the Congress.
+To be renditioned declared enemy combatants before the Congress.

-And at that time there were accusations that the material that we had published might in some uh sense uh lead to people coming to those have all been false.
+And at that time, there were accusations that the material that we had published might, in some sense, lead to people coming to hell.

-Uh there's um I mean it's the international reports that uh there's an echo you said, guys.
+they're quite the converse uh there's um i miss the international reports that uh there's an echo you said guys There shouldn't be no echo.

-Uh yeah, he was willing to take that risk uh from his late statements because he believes the uh apparently the result uh is so important.
+But the alleged statements that he made, yeah, he was willing to take that risk from his alleged statements because he believes apparently that the result is so important.

 And that's Army CID guys right there.